-We also introduce new collaborative centres – designed to bring experts in academia and healthcare to work on innovative new treatments and ways of delivering care – and take advantage of some of the excellent facilities in Greater Manchester, a region internationally recognised as a centre of expertise for research into inflammation and repair.
+We also bring together experts in academia and healthcare to work on innovative new treatments and ways of delivering care – and take advantage of some of the excellent facilities in Greater Manchester, a region internationally recognised as a centre of expertise for research into inflammation and repair.

-In our NIHR Manchester Biomedical Research Centre, we are driving forward pioneering research into new tests and treatments in musculoskeletal disease, hearing health, respiratory disease, dermatology and three cancer themes (prevention, radiotherapy and precision medicine), utilising our expertise in biomarkers, informatics and the rapid translation of research findings.
+In our NIHR Manchester Biomedical Research Centre, we are driving forward pioneering research into new tests and treatments in musculoskeletal disease, hearing health, respiratory disease, dermatology and four cancer themes (prevention, radiotherapy and precision medicine), utilising our expertise in biomarkers, informatics and the rapid translation of research findings.

 Our domain works across these areas: